csdavids519/MoonJumper/README.md

 - [OpenArt](https://openart.ai/home) was used to develop the game play images used.
 - Google Dev Tools was used for website testing.
 - Google Light House was used for website testing.
+- [Responsive Design Checker](https://responsivedesignchecker.com/) was used to check the responsiveness of the site on multiple screen sizes.
 - [Am I responsive](https://ui.dev/amiresponsive) was used to generate an image of the site on different screen sizes.
 - [Markup Validation Service](https://validator.w3.org/) Was used to validate the HTML code.
 - [CSS Validation Service](https://jigsaw.w3.org/css-validator/) Was used to validate the CSS code.